In recent years, we have all been hearing more about how our health is impacted by our GI tract, gastrointestinal tract, or gut.

 10. Food Allergies & Sensitivities

-It is also now thought that leaky gut may contribute to some food allergies and sensitivities.
+It is also now thought that a leaky gut may contribute to some food allergies and sensitivities.

 Food allergies may cause irritation or inflammation in the intestines, and lead to increased gut permeability.